-- Action HR-3.3.3: Partner with community-based organizations, faith-based organizations, businesses, and other public agencies to develop a "Community Cool Zone Network" comprised of air-conditioned spaces that are made available and accessible to community members most at risk during extreme heat events. - Action HR-3.3.4: Develop a "Cool Buddy" program where local volunteers are trained to build neighborhood networks, identify heat-vulnerable neighbors, and set up systems to check in on each other during extreme heat events. - Action HR-3.3.5: Encourage the installation or use of cool roof technologies, green roofs, and rooftop gardens in new and existing private and public development. - Action HR-3.3.6: Reduce heat gain from surface parking lots in new development for a minimum of 50 percent of the site's hardscape.
+- ▶ Action HR-3.3.1: Seek funding to expand upon the work piloted by "Cooling Our Communities" to provide multilingual heat preparedness materials and resources to all areas of the unincorporated county. - Action HR-3.3.2: Update, revise, and promote the guidance of and ensure that residents have access to the "Pocket Guide to Emergency Preparedness & Heat Events" developed by the Alameda County Health Care Services Agency and Community Development Agency through the "Cooling Our Communities" heat preparedness program.
+This will include ensuring language and ADA accessibility, making physical and digital copies readily available, and partnering with communities to disseminate. - ▶ Action HR-3.3.3: Partner with community-based organizations, faith-based organizations, businesses, and other public agencies to develop a "Community Cool Zone Network" comprised of air-conditioned spaces that are made available and accessible to community members most at risk during extreme heat events. - ▶ Action HR-3.3.4: Develop a "Cool Buddy" program where local volunteers are trained to build neighborhood networks, identify heat-vulnerable neighbors, and set up systems to check in on each other during extreme heat events. - ▶ Action HR-3.3.5: Encourage the installation or use of cool roof technologies, green roofs, and rooftop gardens in new and existing private and public development. - ▶ Action HR-3.3.6: Reduce heat gain from surface parking lots in new development for a minimum of 50 percent of the site's hardscape.
 Develop standards to provide shade from the existing tree canopy or from appropriately selected new trees that complement site characteristics and maximize drought tolerance.
-Where feasible, use open-grid pavement systems (at least 50 percent pervious).
+Where feasible, use open-grid pavement systems (at least 50 percent pervious). - ▶ Action HR-3.3.7: Increase resilience of existing cooling centers by increasing guidance, providing low-tech information sources, and seeking funding for additional resources, such as backup power capabilities.